ErikRutyna/SPX-Strategy-Testing/README.md

 # Options Strat Calc
-Tests validity of trading short term options on high liquidity, non-volatile index funds (i.e. SPY) for quick and consistent returns.
+Tests validity of trading short term options on high liquidity, non-volatile index funds (i.e. SPY and SPX) for quick and consistent returns.

 # Put Credit Spreads
 Sell a put at a certain delta and buy one at a lower strike as insurance, collecting a net premium.